 Researchers tested a few commonly used items around three general physicians’ offices to see which surface was the “germiest.”
 They conducted 12 tests across four surfaces they determined were touched most by both patients and doctors in the office.

 The doctor’s keyboard ranked second dirtiest followed by the waiting room chair armrest and the door handle—all of which also harbor more bacteria than a toilet seat.
 Consider that the most common bacteria sampled were strains that cause pneumonia and sepsis.
-It might be worth bringing your own pen to the office and keeping your hands to yourself.
-Next, check out these 12 simple habits to boost your immune system.
+It might be worth bringing your own pen to the office and keeping your hands to yourself, and to use these 12 simple habits to boost your immune system before flu season hits!